 9. Should I Use Pain Relieving Medications?

 The question of whether to have pain medication during your labor and birth or to have a natural birth is something to think about and research before making a decision.
-You may think you want one thing, but then change your mind in the end.
-It’s always important to learn about the pros and cons, the benefits and risks of each procedure and medication because there is more than one option for pain medication during childbirth.
-Keep in mind that this decision that you make during pregnancy isn’t set in stone.
+You may think you want one thing but then change your mind.
+It’s always important to learn about the pros and cons, the benefits and risks of each procedure and medication, because there is more than one option for pain medication during childbirth.
+Remember that this decision you make during pregnancy isn’t set in stone.
 Even if you have a written birth plan, you may change your mind at the last minute, which is okay.
-But it’s important to educate yourself and have an idea of what you want your experience to be like.
+But it’s important to educate yourself and know what you want your experience to be like.

 10. Should I Breastfeed or Bottle Feed My Baby?

-According to the American Academy of Pediatrics (AAP), breastfeeding is recommended as the healthiest way to feed your newborn.
-However, it does come with a few barriers and challenges.
+According to the American Academy of Pediatrics (AAP), breastfeeding is recommended as the healthiest way to feed your newborn.1 However, it does come with a few barriers and challenges.
 Bottle feeding is a fine alternative and, in some cases, is the only way some women can feed their babies.
-The choice of whether to breastfeed or bottle-feed is completely up to you.
+The choice of breastfeeding or bottle-feeding is entirely up to you.
 If you haven’t already experienced this, it’s one of the touchiest and most controversial subjects for new mothers, so be kind to yourself about whatever decision you make.
-You need to tune out other people’s judgments (even though it can be difficult) and be open to changing plans if you need to.
-At the end of the day, we are all doing the best we can with our own circumstances.
+You need to tune out other people’s judgments (even though it can be difficult) and be open to changing plans if necessary.
+We are all doing the best we can with our circumstances.

 11. Should We Bank Our Baby’s Cord Blood?

 Some parents choose to save and store their baby’s umbilical cord blood because it is rich in stem cells that could be used later to treat many different types of illnesses and disorders.
 Private cord blood banking (where the blood is available only to the donor’s family) can be costly.
 In contrast, public cord blood banking is usually covered by insurance and makes the blood available to anyone in need.
 However, a lot of what is donated is discarded.
-Some studies have shown that private cord blood banking may only be cost-effective for families with an increased risk of certain medical conditions treated with stem cells and, even then, it is not a guaranteed treatment.
-Do your research on cord blood banking and weigh the options with your partner.
+Some studies have shown that private cord blood banking may only be cost-effective for families with an increased risk of certain medical conditions treated with stem cells, and even then, it is not a guaranteed treatment.
+Research cord blood banking and weigh the options with your partner.
 It never hurts to be extra prepared because those stem cells could be used for that child or your next child.

 12. Should My Baby Boy Be Circumcised?